Democrats win unified — if narrow — control of Washington on a violent day

 The results capped a rapid fall from power of the political movement that Trump founded, taking over the Republican Party and then winning the White House in 2016.
 Since then, Republicans have lost control of the House and the Senate, and Trump lost his own reelection bid, as deep divisions have formed among lawmakers in his party.

-Just before the Ossoff race was called, Vice President Pence announced that he would defy Trump’s demands that he single-handedly move in Congress to overturn the results of the 2020 election.
+Just before the Ossoff race was called, Vice President Pence announced he would defy Trump’s demands that he single-handedly move in Congress to overturn the results of the 2020 election.
 Senate Majority Leader Mitch McConnell (R-Ky.) also delivered an impassioned rejection of Trump on the floor of the U.S. Senate, all but calling the president’s efforts an assault on the country he had sworn to serve.

 “If this election were overturned by mere allegations from the losing side, our democracy would enter a death spiral,” McConnell said, in a historic condemnation of Trump’s intent.
 “We would never see the whole nation accept an election again.”